 Rails 5 has recently introduced WebSocket support via ActionCable.
 It’s a great move towards realtime for the Rails community, however I think developers need to understand its strengths and weaknesses before rolling it out into production environments.

-Please note that I am the co-founder of Ably, a scalable realtime messaging platform-as-a-service.
+Please note that I am the co-founder of Ably.
 As such, when reviewing ActionCable, I was specifically interested to see how the Rails team have tackled the many realtime messaging issues we have solved over the last three years building Ably.
 My intention is not to bash ActionCable as it’s undoubtedly a huge step forward for the Rails platform and helps to remove a lot of boiler plate code for developers.
 The shortfalls I have listed are intended to help developers understand when ActionCable is and is not suitable and why an alternative pub/sub messaging system should be considered.

 ActionCable is a substantial move forwards for the Rails platform .
 It allows developers to move away from the typical request/response paradigm of old to one where persistent connections are maintained from clients to your Rails servers.
 Keeping persistent WebSocket connections open allows data to flow in both directions between your servers and visitors’ browsers and devices.
 This type of connection is stateful, unlike a lot of HTTP requests, and the overhead and latencies involved in pushing data in realtime is dramatically reduced compared with HTTP polling for example.